slarmoo/.github/profile/webServers/amazonWebServicesEc2/amazonWebServicesEc2.md

 ⚠ As it connects to the server it might warn you that it hasn't seen this server before.
 You can confidently say yes since you are sure of the identity of this server.

 Once it has connected, you are now looking at a console window for the web server that you just launched and you should be in the ubuntu user's home directory.
-If you run `ls -l`, you should see the following.
+If you run `ls -l`, you should see something like the following.
+(Note that the dates might appear different.)

 ```sh
 ➜  ls -l